15 best beaches near Bristol under 90 minutes away

 Kilve Beach, North Somerset

-Sitting on the Quantocks’ coastline, Kilve belongs to the group of slate and shingle rockpool beaches that kids can explore around low tide.
+Sitting on the Quantocks’ coastline, Kilve is a slate and shingle rockpool beach that kids can explore around low tide.
 Wordsworth once raved about Kilve’s ‘lovely shore’, but others have nicknamed it the ‘Jurassic Coast on the Bristol Channel’ thanks to its abundance of ammonites and long-departed-reptile remains (if you’re lucky enough to find some though, don’t take them away – Kilve is a Site of Special Scientific Interest (SSSI), so removing fossils from the cliffs and bedrock is prohibited.

 Behind the beach, limestone cliffs loom and a big grassy area welcomes picknickers.
 It’s a tiny bit over an hour and a half away from Bristol, but I left it in as it’s close enough!